 We must start thinking about spraying summer weeds very soon.
-I have already seen some goat weeds coming out.
+I have already seen some goat weeds, ragweed, and horse nettle coming out.
 The first step in spraying pastures and meadows is to get your spray rig ready and get it calibrated.
 Calibrating sprayers will save you money in the long run and can ensure you good kill on your weeds.